kamit-transient/itsm.plus/content/pages/contribute.md

 4. Don't forget to create a credits section, even when you're using external assets
 5. Be friendly, be respectful, don't be a dick!

-## Content contributions

-Why should you download all the overhead if you only want to create a new article?
-That's the reason why we have splitted our site and the content into two repositories.

-1. Fork our site repository
-2. Create a new entry and/or modify an existing entry
-3. Ensure that everything is as expected
-4. Create a pull request with `develop` as target branch in our **content repository**

-> We have an example file which helps you to getting started quickly.

 ## Site contributions

 Why should you contribute to the site repository?

+* You want to create/update an article/news entry
+* You want to create/update a resource
-* You have found a bug and you want to fix them
+* You have found a bug and you want to fix it
 * You have found a typo in our site
 * We missed you in the credits list - sorry :(
-* You want to make it better

 Whatever the reason is - Thank you!

 1. Fork our site repository
 2. Make the world better
 3. Ensure that your changes are not breaking something
-4. Create a pull request with `develop` as target branch in our **site repository**
+4. Create a pull request in our [Github repository](https://github.com/ITSMPlus/itsm.plus)